oeway/slides/2021/czi-napari-grant.md

 ## Collaborations: Napari + BioImage Model Zoo
  * Help napari users to use models in the model zoo
  * Help your plugins to consume or produce compatible models
- * Advertise your AI model and plugins
+ * Advertise your AI models and plugins
- * Run AI models with through our cloud infrastructure
+ * Run AI models through our cloud infrastructure
  * Join us as a community partner!

 -----